-Find yourself in a rural area attending traffic court – then consider a sport jacket with slacks and slip-ons with no tie.
-A men’s navy blazer and coordinating trousers is also acceptable, and shows the lawyers and judges present that you are mature enough to take their court seriously.
+Find yourself in a rural area attending traffic court – then consider a sports jacket with slacks and slip-ons with no tie.
+A men’s navy blazer and coordinating trousers is also acceptable and shows the lawyers and judges present that you are mature enough to take their court seriously.

 If you are being represented by an attorney, then listen to what he or she has to suggest and work with them to ensure you dress appropriately, especially if attending court outside the United States.
 Dressing down to seem innocent or dressing up to disassociate yourself from negativity could contribute to what the judge or jury think about you.

 If you have a large number of tattoos consider strongly covering them with long sleeve clothing, even if they are military related.
 The judge will see your military service on your presented record – you can’t assume the jury will be able to see what they are from 20 feet away.

 10 Proper Male Dressing Tips for Court

 1. Know the court’s dress code – Either read about it on the courthouse’s website or call and ask; no excuse for ignorance here.
 And there is a difference between large city and small town courts.
 Judges and attorneys in rural areas may only wear odd jackets, dress shirt, and trousers around town and in court.
 Judges and attorneys in a metropolis like New York City or San Francisco will more likely be wearing 2 piece suits.